 Depending on your situation, needs and preferences, and our availability – we can provide advice via email, zoom, or telephone.

 We close for some public holidays and over the Christmas/New Year break.

-We are currently experiencing a very high demand on the service, we will respond to you as soon as we possibly can.
-Please read this information before you submit this form to see if any of the following circumstances relate to you, to give you some direction to get started with your issue.
+We are currently experiencing an extraordinarily high demand on the service and we will respond to you as soon as we possibly can.
+Please read this information before you submit this form to see if any of the following circumstances relate to you.

 If you need to respond to something from the University, we are encouraging students to make a start on drafting written submissions in the first instance, which we can then provide feedback on.

 If you are contacting us because you have noticed a sanction on your enrolment in relation to your academic progress, or received a Show Cause notice to attend a meeting, you should read the advice and information on our website which relates to this process: umsu.unimelb.edu.au/support/advocacy/academic-progress.
 There is a specific video for how this process has changed in Semester 2, 2020, so watch this first.

-If you have received a Misconduct Allegation – please review the advice here: https://umsu.unimelb.edu.au/support/advocacy/misconduct/.
+If you have received a Misconduct Allegation – please review the advice here: umsu.unimelb.edu.au/support/advocacy/misconduct/.
 You should also make a start on your written submission so we can review everything together to help you faster.

 We will endeavour to respond to all enquiries as quickly as possible during this busy period.
 Information on a range of issues is available by clicking on the links on the right hand side of this page (or under our form if you are on your mobile).